Letian-Wang/Server-Policy/README.md

 #### 3. If you're new or having problems with ssh, it's recommended to refer to the [Detailed tutorial on ssh](https://github.com/Letian-Wang/Server-Protocol/blob/main/Detailed%20tutorial%20on%20SSH.md), so that no further trouble is made to other users.
 The tutorial includes:
             1. Basic understanding and use of SSH
-            2. Adding your own account
+            2. How to add your own account
-            3. Setting public keys for password-free logging in
+            3. How to set public keys for password-free logging in
-            4. Solutions to frequent problems
+            4. Solutions to some frequent problems

 #### 4. Rule: do not manipulate others' account and the backend files before communicating with others and the server manager.